 How to Register

-You’ll arrive in Quito, Ecuador on January 9th and enjoy a good night’s sleep at a comfortable hotel before your early morning flight to the Galapagos tomorrow (Please note that this hotel night is not included in order to give you more options!)
+You’ll arrive in Quito, Ecuador on either November 26 or December 8 and enjoy a good night’s sleep at a comfortable hotel before your early morning flight to the Galapagos tomorrow (Please note that this hotel night is not included in order to give you more options!)

-January 20 You’ll take a charter flight to Baltra Island and depart to the mainland from there.
-Say goodbye to the Galapagos–for now!–as you head home to share your fondest memories and photos with your loved ones.
+Day 11 (December 7 or December 19) Say goodbye to the Galapagos–for now!–as you head home from San Cristobal to share your fondest memories and photos with your loved ones.

 GUEST FEEDBACK FROM OUR 2017 ADVENTURE

 My excitement and expectations for exploring the Galapagos with BJ & Lauren were far exceeded by the reality of this once-in-a-lifetime trip.
 Every day, we were treated to new ways of exploring the natural wonders of the Galapagos.
 BJ & Lauren’s excitement about the Galapagos is infectious & I knew I wasn’t going to miss out on anything because of their attention to detail & unique way of presenting the very best it had to offer in an authentic & un-prepackaged way.